MatteoJoliveau/PlugFace/README.md

 manager.startAll();
 ```
 You should see a wonderful *Hello I am a test plugin!* printing out.
 PlugFace is working!

+Check out the [Quickstart](https://github.com/MatteoJoliveau/PlugFace/wiki/Getting-Started) and [How It Works](https://github.com/MatteoJoliveau/PlugFace/wiki/How-It-Works) guides for more detailed instructions.

 ### License
 Copyright 2017 Matteo Joliveau